 After lunch we ascended St. Stephen’s Cathedral southern tower.
 The mosaic roof was particularly fascinating, especially as seen from the top.
 Wien offers countless splendid panoramic views from its numerous towers, buildings, viewpoints and even merry-go-rounds.
 What intrigued me most about the views from St. Stephen’s Cathedral is the juxtaposition between the older and newer buildings, which is easier to observe from above.

-Before the sun set we walked along the Blue Danube (you surely know the Blue Danube Waltz by Austria composer Johann Strauss II) and past Vienna International Centre (read that post if you more than 24 hours and would like to visit the United National headquarters).
+Before the sun set we walked along the Blue Danube (you surely know the Blue Danube Waltz by Austrian composer Johann Strauss II) and past Vienna International Centre (read that post if you more than 24 hours and would like to visit the United National headquarters).
 Near the riverbank is Donauturm Tower and its revolving restaurant – perfect for a cuppa with a view or a romantic dinner.
 Before the wind blew us indoors, I managed to snap a few photographs from the restaurant’s terrace.
 This panorama is stitched together using eight RAW photographs.
-It was made with the help of my friend Matthias.
-This is the first, but will most definitely not be the last panorama to appear here.
 Please click on the image to enlarge it and zoom in to see greater details.
+Have you been to Vienna?
+What would you add to this itinerary?
+Please tell me in the comments below.